brentgroves/Reporting/prod/build_deploy_run/run-tb.md

 # Linamar change notes

-From Alb-utl Download the TRIALBALANCE report from plex and import it into the DW Run Power BI report from Alb-utl4.
+From Alb-utl1, 10.1.1.1 Download the TRIALBALANCE report from plex and import it into the DW Run Power BI report from Alb-utl4.

 ## Idea